eficode-academy/oidc-oauth2-katas/protecting-apis.md

 ```

 The get-by-id method is gated by a (commented out) `allowScopes()`
-function that are also in the `index.js` file.
+function that are also in the `index.js` file (around line 72).
 This function ensures
 that one or more scopes are present in the access token and generates
 an error if not.